Commercial pricing guide

 $999/month

-Start Scale risk scan
+Start Scale setup

 Every plan keeps the same trust boundary